-Discover the beauty of Jervis Bay a little differently along the Round the Bay Walk, a scenic and new shared pathway with something for everyone.
-The track begins in Callala Bay, takes you through Huskisson and all the way to Vincentia It's accessible for those with wheelchairs, parents walking with prams and cyclists too - walk, run or ride and discover the bay.
+The Round the Bay Walk is a great way to discover the beauty of Jervis Bay.
+A scenic and new shared pathway with something for everyone.
+The track begins in Callala Bay, takes you through Huskisson and all the way to Vincentia.
+It’s accessible for those with wheelchairs, parents walking with prams and cyclists too.
+Walk, run or ride and explore the bay.
 The walk is roughly 11km (plus a lovely ferry ride) and can be completed in about 2.5 hours.
 We recommend taking it slow, though, and making a day of it.
-Journey along the path at your own pace, making sure to stop and take in the surroundings at these special highlights along the way.
+Journey along the path at your own pace.
+Make sure to stop and take in the surroundings at these special highlights along the way.

 Callala Bay & Myola

 A recent upgrade to this walk means that it starts all the way back on Sheaffe Street in Callala Bay.
 This fully-paved path runs along the bay and Callala Beach waterfront, past the boat ramp and over a picturesque bridge.
 It then follows the beach along quiet roads in some places and past Carved Aboriginal poles by local Jerrinja elder Noel Wellington.
 The final leg of the shared path on the north of the bay is beside Myola Road and heading to the Husky Ferry Boat Ramp.
 Jump on the ferry, bikes and all, and head over to Huskisson.